 - 1 tbsp orange zest

 Add in's – Rum Soaked Dried Fruits

 - 1 tbsp water

 Powdered Sugar Glaze

-Measure out all of your ingredients and get them ready for the Easter bread.
+Measure out all of your ingredients and get them ready for the Hot Cross Buns.
 It is best to weigh all of your ingredients for the best accuracy and results.

 When zesting the orange, only grate the orange part of the outer orange, not the white.
 The white part is bitter while the orange part is the fragrant part that we need.

 Re-hydrate the dried fruits:

 Cover 1/4 cup dried blueberries, 1/4 cups cranberries or any other dried fruits you like with enough warm water to cover them or with 1/4 cup rum.
 If using rum, keep tossing the dried fruits to allow all of them to soak.
 Set aside to plump up.